spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 For full context, I recommend skimming through the above threads.
 I'm making the point that many laws that drive daily decisions _today_ come _directly_ from the document you're about to read.

-It's critical to point out that _most_ of the document seems OK.
+It's critical to point out that _most_ of the document "seems OK"[^these-footnotes-will-be-important].
 You'll hear similar language as what's in this document in city meetings around the nation every day.
-What I want to provide is a little context for where that language came from, _and I want to destroy the moral high-ground appropriated by those who use that language_.
+What I want to provide is a little context for where that language came from, _and I want to baggiage that comes when someone uses that language_.

 When they say things that come from this document, you can contentedly think to yourself